ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2022-10-05
 ### The Good Thing
 My STC pricing update presentation at Sales Summit went really well.
 ### What It Means to Me

 ### What It Says about Me

+## 2022-10-04
+### The Good Thing
+Had a nice time at Smith Tower for happy hour with Ookla coworkers, and I got to know Rachael and Kenzie better.
+### What It Means to Me

+### What It Says about Me